QueenieCplusplus/DataStructure_Search/README.md

                            do  return | while

 To find an optimal binary search tree for a given static file, we shall decide on a cost measure for this tree.

+When searching for an id at level q, function search makes q iteratins of the for loop.